Support your Immune System Naturally with Probiotics

-One of the best natural ways to boost the immune system is by taking probiotics, as they can restore the balance of bacteria in the digestive tract.
+One of the best natural ways to support the immune system is by taking probiotics, as they can restore the balance of bacteria in the digestive tract.
 Probiotics are beneficial bacteria that can be found naturally in a variety of foods.
 Common strains include the Lactobacillus and Bifidobacterium families of bacteria.
 When they are ingested, these healthy bacteria are added to the intestinal tract.

-Kibow® Flora: A Natural Immune System Boost
+Kibow Flora™: A Natural Immune System Boost

-Kibow® Flora is a highly effective probiotic supplement that contains 30 billion live probiotic bacteria per capsule.
-Kibow® Flora is 100% natural and is enteric coated to ensure that the probiotic bacteria are not destroyed by gastric or bile acids before they are released into the bowel.
+Kibow Flora ™is a highly effective probiotic supplement that contains 30 billion live probiotic bacteria per capsule.
+Kibow Flora™ is 100% natural and is enteric coated to ensure that the probiotic bacteria are not destroyed by gastric or bile acids before they are released into the bowel.
 Highly specific microbial strains help reduce the various symptoms of metabolic syndrome.

-A natural immune system boost, the probiotics in Kibow® Flora also help digestion and promote intestinal function in healthy individuals.
-Kibow® Flora helps restore the quantity of ‘good’ intestinal microflora in the large bowel, strengthening the immune system.
-These microflora are responsible for boosting immunity and overall well-being of a person.
-Kibow® Flora is also recommended to help restore intestinal microflora after treatment with antibiotics.
+The probiotics in Kibow Flora™ also help digestion and promote intestinal function in healthy individuals.
+Kibow Flora™ helps restore the quantity of ‘good’ intestinal microflora in the large bowel, supporting the immune system.
+These microflora are responsible for supporting immunity and overall well-being of a person.
+Kibow Flora™ is also recommended to help restore intestinal microflora after treatment with antibiotics.

 In 1994, the World Health Organization deemed probiotics to be the next-most important immune defense system when commonly prescribed antibiotics are rendered useless by antibiotic resistance.
 The gastrointestinal tract is the body’s primary immune organ with 70-80% of the body’s immune cells are located there.
 The immune system ensures an appropriate response to non-harmful components such as food and harmful components such as certain viruses.

 The intestinal tract must be in good order and with a healthy balance of beneficial bacteria to maintain a healthy immune response.
-Research shows that the relationship between gut flora and a healthy immune system is not just an arbitrary co-existence, but is in fact a mutually beneficial, synergistic relationship and an efficient, natural way to boost the immune system.
+Being a natural way to support the immune system, probiotics need to be consumed on a regular basis, to maintain their effect on the intestinal microecology.

 Probiotic colonies work with the body’s internal immune system to organize strategies that prevent toxins and pathogenic microorganisms from harming the body.
 Probiotics communicate and cooperate with the immune system to organize cooperative strategies.
 Decades of medical research has indicated that probiotics stimulate messages that promote specific immune responses.